Active Substance: pioglitazone / metformin hydrochloride

 What is Competact?

-Competact is a medicine that is available as white oblong tablets containing two active substances, pioglitazone (15 mg) and metformin hydrochloride (850 mg).
+Competact is a medicine that is available as tablets containing two active substances, pioglitazone (15 mg) and metformin hydrochloride (850 mg).

 What is Competact used for?

 Competact is used in adults (particularly those who are overweight) who have type 2 diabetes.
-Competact is used in patients who are not satisfactorily controlled on metformin (an anti-diabetes medicine) used on its own and at the maximum possible dose.
+Competact is used in patients who are not satisfactorily controlled on metformin (a diabetes medicine) used on its own and at the maximum possible dose.

 How is Competact used?